 Salke oversees the development and cultivation of more than 25 scripted series for the network each season as well as the development and production of more than 20 series for the studio.

-Salke’s strong relationships with creators and writers have fostered some of the biggest scripted successes on NBC in years, including this year’s breakout phenomenon “This Is Us,” which is the #1 new show of the fall, as well as Dick Wolf’s “Chicago” franchise, which welcomes its fourth installment, “Chicago Justice,” this season.
+Her strong relationships with creators and writers have fostered some of the biggest scripted successes on NBC in years, including last season’s breakout phenomenon “This Is Us,” which was the #1 new show of the season and earned a prestigious Emmy Award nomination for Outstanding Drama Series – the first broadcast show to earn a nomination in that category since 2011.
+Salke has also been a driving force behind Dick Wolf’s hugely successful “Chicago” franchise, which continues as a huge asset to NBC’s primetime lineup.

-Salke brought the critically acclaimed ”The Carmichael Show” to the network, as well as last year’s #1 new fall drama in the 18-49 demo, “Blindspot,” and #1 new midseason drama in total viewers, “Shades of Blue.”
+Salke brought “Superstore” and “The Good Place” to the network, where they’ve established a foothold of critically acclaimed comedies on Thursday night, as well as the popular and powerful dramas “Shades of Blue,” “Timeless” and “The Blacklist.”
 At the studio, she oversaw the development of several award-winning shows, including “Unbreakable Kimmy Schmidt” and “The Mindy Project.”

 Prior to joining NBC Entertainment, Salke served as Executive Vice President of Creative Affairs at Twentieth Century Fox Television, a post she held since 2006.
 During her tenure at Twentieth Century Fox, the studio enjoyed an incredible run, highlighted by her development and championing of the hit series “Glee” and “Modern Family” in one season.